 - Find a partner — this is especially helpful when exercising or in weight loss.
 (This is what makes Weight Watchers successful.)

-- Use an application/program such as Things, which I use, to schedule tasks and set alarms to remind you of your action steps
+- Use an application/program to schedule tasks and set alarms to remind you of your action steps.
+There are plenty of these, including the calendar app on your phone.

 - Comment on this post with your plan, or post it on your own blog — there’s something about going public that builds a stronger desire for completion

-The key here is to build a system that will hold you accountable to completion of your goals.
+The key here is to build a system, which will hold you accountable to completion of your goals.
 As you repeat the actions and see results towards your goals, you will develop habits in these areas and in the process of doing so will find you achieve more of your goals.

 There is one more step to this process.
 I’ll share it in the next post.